Privacy policy

 Some specific examples of how long we keep certain types of data include:

 • Where someone has left War on Want a gift in their Will.
-In these cases we will maintain our records of that pledge to carry out legacy administration and communicate effectively with the families of people leaving us a legacy.
+In these cases, we will maintain records of the estate executors for the duration of any legacy administration.

 • If you have kindly added Gift Aid to a donation we must record the fact that you are a UK taxpayer.
 HMRC requires that we maintain a record of that Gift Aid for seven years after your last donation to us.